sts10/radiation/README.md

 ### Usage

-As of Radiation v 0.2.1, running Radiation is still a little clunky.
+As of Radiation v 0.2.2, running Radiation is still a little clunky.

 From anywhere in your box you can run `cd ~/radiation; ruby bin/runner.rb`

 You'll then be greeted by the main Radiation menu.

 From the main menu, you can choose option `n` to create a new post.

-Currently you must write your new blog post **in HTML**.
-That means that each paragraphs should be wrapped in p tags or at least have < br >s between them.
-You'll also need to put a title for your post in the post.
-I'd recommend using an h2 tag.
+You'll then be given a choice of whether you want to write this new post in HTML or [Markdown](http://daringfireball.net/projects/markdown/).

-Here's a quick example:
+If you choose to write HTML, here's a quick example of what it should look like:

 ```
 <h2>Here's My Blog Post Title</h2>